cwerner1/Tiny-Tiny-RSS/PublishArticles.md

 Since version:1.2.14 TT-RSS has support for publishing selected articles in a special RSS feed, accessible to anyone who knows the special randomly-generated URL.
-This works independently of [[GeneratedFeeds]].
+This works independently of [GeneratedFeeds](GeneratedFeeds).

 You can mark articles as published by clicking [standard feed icon](http://feedicons.com/) near headline title: